-We Tried 3 Celeb Chefs' Cake Recipes & This Was the Best
+We Tried 3 Celeb Chefs' Cake Recipes & This Is the Best

 Chocolate cake is a classic dessert that can take many forms from cupcakes to flourless cakes and even multi-layer cakes.
 While there are hundreds of different chocolate cake recipes out there, I tried my hand at three different recipes from some of my favorite celebrity chefs.